DNC Day 2: Here's what to expect from the second day of the Democratic convention

 Tuesday will also feature a ceremonial roll call vote to select the party's nominee, although Harris officially became the nominee after a virtual roll call vote earlier this month.

-The Day 2 programming gets underway at 6 p.m.
-CT, or 7 p.m.
-ET.
+The Day 2 programming gets underway at 5:30 p.m.
+CT, or 6:30 p.m.
+ET, with the schedule being moved up slightly after the first day's speeches stretched into the wee hours of the morning on Tuesday.
 For a detailed list of events, see the DNC's schedule on their website.

 Who's speaking?